Codeception/Codeception/docs/12-ParallelExecution.md

 ### Step 2: Running Tests

 As it was mentioned Robo has `ParallelExec` task to spawn background processes.
 But you should not think of it as the only option.
-For instance, you can execute tests remotely via SSH (Robo does not provide SSH task yet).
+For instance, you can execute tests remotely via SSH.
 Or spawn processes with Gearman, RabbitMQ, etc. But in our example we will use 5 background processes:

 ```php
 <?php